-A schematic diagram for the proposed experimental setup is shown in Fig.~\ref{fig:scheme}.
-In our setup, a silica particle (SiO$_2$) with radius $R\approx 50$~nm is trapped by optical gradient force in the focal spot of a focused optical beam which falls inside the sensitive volume of a lumped element high $Q$ microwave cavity with frequency $\omega_c \approx 5$ GHz.
-The silica particle is then rotated with a frequency $\omega \approx \omega_c$ by means of circularly polarized light~\cite{kuhn2017full, torovs2018detection}.
-Suitable atoms with dipole allowed transition frequency $\Omega\approx 10$MHz are placed atop the silica particle.
-The non-inertially stimulated transitions, upconverted to $\omega+\Omega\approx \omega_c$, are detected by a quantum limited microwave amplifier.
-The whole experimental setup can be divided into four main components: (a) Levitated opto-mechanical oscillator on which we place our atoms, (b) microwave cavity used to suppress undesired transition lines of the atom, (c) the appropriate atom with the desired range of transition frequency, and (d) photon detection.
+{\em Proposed experimental setup.} A schematic diagram for the proposed experimental setup is shown in Fig.~\eqref{fig:scheme}.
+In our setup, a silica particle (SiO$_2$) with radius $R\approx 50$~nm is trapped by an optical gradient force in the focal spot of a focused optical beam that falls inside the sensitive volume of a lumped element high $Q$ microwave cavity with frequency $\omega_c \approx 5$ GHz.
+The silica particle is then rotated with a frequency $\omega \approx \omega_c$ by means of circularly polarized light.
+Suitable atoms with the dipole allowed transition frequency $\Omega\approx 10$MHz are placed on top of the silica particle.
+The noninertial transitions, upconverted to $\omega+\Omega\approx \omega_c$, are detected by a quantum limited microwave amplifier.
+The whole experimental setup can be divided into four main components: (a) a levitated optomechanical oscillator on which we place our atoms, (b) the microwave cavity used to suppress undesired transition lines of the atom, (c) the appropriate atom with the desired range of transition frequencies, and (d) photon detector.
 Below, we present details of each of the experimental components.